The Shadow: A new beginning at Belmont Books

 The Shadow Magazine ceased publication with the Summer 1949 issue, but Walter B. Gibson wrote three new "official" stories between 1963 and 1980.
 The first began a new series of nine Shadow mass market paperback novels from Belmont Books.
-In this series, The Shadow is given psychic powers, including the radio character's ability "to cloud men's minds," so that he effectively became invisible starting with Return of The Shadow under his own name.
+In this series, The Shadow is given psychic powers, including the radio character's ability "to cloud men's minds", so that he effectively became invisible.
+Return of The Shadow was published under his own name.
 The remaining eight novels in this series, The Shadow Strikes, Shadow Beware, Cry Shadow, The Shadow's Revenge, Mark of The Shadow, Shadow Go Mad, Night of The Shadow, and The Shadow, Destination: Moon, were written by Dennis Lynds, not Gibson, under the Maxwell Grant pseudonym.

 The other two Gibson works were the novelettes "The Riddle of the Rangoon Ruby", published June 1, 1979 in The Shadow Scrapbook. and "Blackmail Bay", published February 1, 1980 in The Duende History of The Shadow Magazine.

 Literary sequels and reboots

 The Shadow returned in 2015 in the authorized novel The Sinister Shadow, an entry in the Wild Adventures of Doc Savage series from Altus Press.
 The novel, written by Will Murray, used unpublished material originally written in 1932 by Doc Savage originator Lester Dent and published under the pen name Kenneth Robeson.
 Set in 1933, the story details the conflict between the two pulp magazine icons during a crime wave caused by a murderous kidnapping-extortion ring led by the mysterious criminal mastermind known as the Funeral Director.

 A sequel, Empire of Doom, was published in 2016 and takes place seven years later in 1940.
 The Shadow's old enemy, Shiwan Khan, attacks his hated adversary.
-Doc Savage joins forces with The Shadow to vanquish Khan in a Doc Savage novel written by Will Murray, from a concept by Lester Dent.
+Doc Savage joins forces with The Shadow to vanquish Khan in a Doc Savage novel written by Murray, from a concept by Dent.

 In 2020, James Patterson Entertainment and Condé Nast Entertainment announced a new series written by James Patterson and Brian Sitts.
-The arrangement also includes potential screen adaptions of these novels.
+The arrangement also includes potential screen adaptations of these novels.
 The first novel, The Shadow, released in 2021, serves as a sequel-update with some science-fiction elements, bringing Lamont Cranston from 1937 into 2087 to battle Shiwan Khan in a futuristic New York.
+The second Patterson-Sitts Shadow novel, Circle of Death, was published in 2023.